Luke Shaw: 2016–2020

 On 7 August 2016, Shaw made his first competitive appearance since suffering his double leg fracture in September 2015, as Manchester United won 2–1 against Leicester City to win the 2016 FA Community Shield.

 On 10 August 2018, Shaw scored his first senior goal in the league opener against Leicester City as Manchester United won 2–1.
 Shaw also won the season's first Player of the Month award in August and again in September.
 He signed a new five-year contract with United on 18 October 2018.
 On 2 April, Shaw was announced as United's Player of the Month for March – achieving three in total during the season.
 At the end of the season, Shaw was voted Manchester United Players' Player of the Year and Sir Matt Busby Player of the Year.

-On 5 March 2020, Shaw scored his only goal of this season in a 3–0 FA Cup win at Derby County.
+On 5 March 2020, Shaw scored his only goal of the season in a 3–0 FA Cup win at Derby County.

 2021–present

 On 2 February 2021, Shaw made two assists before he was substituted at half-time in Manchester United's Premier League record-equalling 9–0 home win against Southampton.
 On 7 March, Shaw scored his first league goal since August 2018 in the derby win against Manchester City.

 On 20 December 2022, Shaw's contract was extended by a further year.
 In January 2023, Shaw played in an unfamiliar centre-back role, receiving praise from multiple pundits.
 He assisted the opener and played the full 90 minutes for Manchester United as they defeated Newcastle United 2–0 in the 2023 EFL Cup final.
 On 4 April, Manchester United announced Shaw had signed a new four-year contract that would keep him at the club until June 2027.

 Having missed much of the 2023–24 and 2024–25 seasons due to injury problems, Shaw made his first start in 434 days in a 1–1 draw against AFC Bournemouth on 27 April 2025, playing the entire match.
 He contributed to the equalising goal.

-In the 2025–26 season, he became a regular member of Ruben Amorim’s back three and started the first ten Premier League games of the season, receiving particular plaudits for his performance in the 2–2 draw against Nottingham Forest, which led to suggestions of him returning to the England team.
+In the 2025–26 season, he became a regular member of Ruben Amorim’s back three and started the first ten Premier League games of the season, receiving particular plaudits for his performance in the 2–2 away draw against Nottingham Forest, which led to suggestions of him returning to the England team.
+On 17 May 2026, he scored within five minutes in a 3–2 victory over Nottingham Forest, marking his first goal for the club in more than three years.

+At the end of the season, he had accumulated 38 appearances in the Premier League, which meant he had not missed a single league game for the first time in his career.